 Sewer system evaluations use various methods of inspection or televising with a camera or other technology to provide a glimpse of what’s going on within a sanitary sewer system.
-Use of the NAASCO Pipeline Assessment Certification Program (PACP), which is the industry standard for coding on system conditions and defects, helps maintain evaluation consistency over time.
+Using the NAASCO Pipeline Assessment Certification Program (PACP), the industry standard for coding on system conditions and defects helps maintain evaluation consistency over time.

 Acoustic Blockage Detection (Sewer Line-Rapid Assessment Tool or SL-RAT)

 Acoustic blockage detection can be a cost-effective way to get a preliminary report on the condition of your sanitary sewer system.
-Using an acoustic transmitter and signal receiver, sound waves are sent through sewer pipes in rapid succession to gather information on pipe conditions.
+Using an acoustic transmitter and signal receiver, sound waves are sent through sewer pipes rapidly to gather information on pipe conditions.

-While it doesn’t pick up small defects or provide information on the specific type of issue present in a pipe, it does help determine potential areas of concern for further inspection.
+While it doesn’t pick up minor defects or provide information on the specific type of issue present in a pipe, it does help determine potential areas of concern for further inspection.

-“It’s a relatively new, quick, and easy to use technology that’s worth considering, especially if funding is limited,” Farrand says.
+“It’s a relatively new, quick, and easy-to-use technology worth considering, especially if funding is limited,” Farrand says.

 Lateral Pipe Inspection